korydraughn/irods4j/README.md

 # irods4j

+> [!IMPORTANT]
-**IMPORTANT: This project is not stable yet and may experience changes.
-Use of this library is encouraged.**
+> This project is not stable yet and may experience changes.
+Use of this library is encouraged.

 A Java 17 client library designed for iRODS 4.3.2+.